PrefectHQ/prefect/docs/getting-started/quickstart.md

 ## Step 4: Choose a remote infrastructure location

 Let's get this workflow running on infrastructure other than your local machine!
-We can tell Prefect where we want to run our workflow by creating a [work pool](/concepts/work-pools/).

-We can have Prefect Cloud run our flow code for us with a Prefect Managed work pool.
+Prefect refers to infrastructure that can run worflows as [work pools](/concepts/work-pools/).

-Let's create a [Prefect Managed work pool](/guides/managed-execution/) so that Prefect can run our flows for us.
+Prefect can orchestrate workflows that run remotely on many [types of infrastructure](/work-pools/#work-pool-types), but here we'll use a [Prefect Managed work pool](/guides/managed-execution/) so that Prefect can run this flow for us.
 We can create a work pool in the UI or from the CLI.
 Let's use the CLI: